Bonnyrigg

 Bonnyrigg is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Bonnyrigg's dwelling structures, as per the latest Census, consisted of 73.8% houses and 26.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+Bonnyrigg's dwelling structure in its latest Census comprised 73.8% houses and 26.2% other dwellings.
 In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
-Home ownership in Bonnyrigg was at 25.9%, with mortgaged dwellings at 29.4% and rented ones at 44.7%.
+Home ownership in Bonnyrigg was at 25.9%, with dwellings either mortgaged (29.4%) or rented (44.7%).
 The median monthly mortgage repayment was $1,950, below Sydney metro's average of $2,427.
-Median weekly rent in Bonnyrigg was $374, compared to Sydney metro's $470.
-Nationally, Bonnyrigg's mortgage repayments were higher than the Australian average of $1,863, while rents were lower than the national figure of $375.
+The median weekly rent in Bonnyrigg was $374, compared to Sydney metro's $470.
+Nationally, Bonnyrigg's mortgage repayments were higher than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing